stevepolitodesign/rails-search-accross-multiple-models/README.md

 > **What's Going On Here?**
 >
 > - We create a [concern](https://api.rubyonrails.org/classes/ActiveSupport/Concern.html) to be shared across the Post and User model.
 This is not required, but helps keep our code DRY.
 > - The concern is simply connecting the Post and User models to the SearchEntry model.
-When the Post and User model is updated, the associated SearchEntry model will have it's `updated_at` column updated.
+When the Post or User models are updated, the associated SearchEntry model will have its `updated_at` column updated.
 This is because we're calling `touch: true`.
 That part is not required, but helps keep things consistent between models.

 ## Step 3: Prevent Duplicate SearchEntry Records